A Travel Price Comparison for Families, Couples, and Backpackers Copenhagen vs. San Diego for Food, Nightlife, Families, and Couples

 You'll find shopping and museums around the city of Copenhagen.
 Visiting the old town is also a must.
 Since there is so much to do in the area, one day is probably not enough for all of it.
 It has many unique tourist attractions and fascinating things to do.

-With museums and nightlife around the relaxed coastal city of San Diego, there's plenty to do.
+With museums and nightlife around the fun-filled coastal city of San Diego, there's plenty to do.
 Anyone can find something fun to do here.
 One of the main draws to the area is the beaches.
 Make sure you spend some time hiking while you're in the area.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

 A weekend in Copenhagen or San Diego?